 The managing agent has established a risk management function for the syndicate with clear terms of reference from the Board of Directors and its committees.
-The ASML Board approves the risk management policies and meets regularly to approve any commercial, regulatory and organisational requirements of these
+The ASML Board approves the risk management policies and meets regularly to approve any commercial, regulatory and organisational requirements of these policies.

-The risk appetites are set annually as part of the syndicate business planning and capital setting process. maintaining the syndicate's Own Risk and Solvency Assessment ("ORSA") process and provides regular updates to the Board.
-The formal ORSA report for the syndicate is provided to the Board annually for
+The risk appetites are set annually as part of the syndicate business planning and capital setting process.
+The risk management function is also responsible for maintaining the syndicate's Own Risk and Solvency Assessment ("ORSA") process and provides regular updates to the Board.
+The formal ORSA report for the syndicate is provided to the Board annually for approval.